Alexi McCammond: Awards prior to controversies

 McCammond received the 2019 Emerging Journalist Award from the National Association of Black Journalists and was on 2020's Forbes 30 Under 30 list.

 Personal life

 McCammond is biracial; her father is African American and her mother is white.
-In 2023, she wrote, in an opinion piece for the Phildelphia Tribune:
+In 2023, she wrote, in an opinion piece for the Philadelphia Tribune:

 For so long I’ve silently struggled to feel entitled to own my Blackness....
 Black beauty wasn’t embraced or explored in our house growing up.
 My dad worked all the time and was not particularly available, so that left my mom.
 She straightened and relaxed and dyed my thick, brown, curly hair.
 My mom is genuinely so out of touch that during one visit to the National Museum of African American History and Culture, she stopped random Black people to apologize ... for ... slavery?
 Oppression?
 Her outfit?
 I’m still not sure.
 (But I am certain that the memory remains just as excruciating for me.)